Gregory S. DuPont

 Best of Both Worlds

 Trusts are complex, varying by type and purpose, and are most likely to fulfill their objectives when responsibly administered.
 A trustee who is uninformed could mismanage a trust or take actions that could have serious tax consequences.
-A qualified legal professional can help you make the most appropriate choice for your particular situation.
+When considering establishing a trust, qualified trust lawyers & legal consultants can help you make the most appropriate choice for your particular situation.